olin-fse/fse-docs/assignments/project-blueprint.md

 **Remember!
 This document is as much for you as it is for us.**

-After you've read through these guidelines, take a look at our example blueprint for Shawty, the next big name in URL shortening services. //TODO link
+After you've read through these guidelines, take a look at our example blueprint for Shawty, the next big name in URL shortening services (coming shortly).

 ##### Submission

-To submit, please use this link. //TODO
+Please create your blueprint as a pdf or markdown file in your project repository.
+To submit, use [this link](https://goo.gl/forms/pOrAnyf69azAs1NF2).

+_One submission per team._

 ### Blueprint Guidelines